sc2hool8win/gcd/README.md

     ```
 1. Internal Automatic Operation
     1. If the creation date of the file ".git/logs/HEAD" is newer than the creation date of the dictionary list, the dictionary list ".keepCache" will be automatically rebuilt before being moved by the command.
-    1. Note: Since it refers to logs/HEAD, "gcd" does not work in a repository with 0 commits.

 ## Status
 - Release v0.1.0 : I started using commands in normal work.